ppvarga/hwfc-music-pcg/README.md

 # Read me right now

 Hey!
 I'm so glad you made it.
-Welcome to this hell of a repository, for the official _ppvarga_ Honours Project as well as our Research Project.
+Welcome to the repository for the TU Delft CSE3000 Research Project of Daniel Lihotský, Ágnes Mikó, Chaan van den Oudenhoven, Pál Patrik Varga and Raphael de Wolff.
+The main branch is an old version, to access specific functionality, please check out:
+- RQ1_Lihotsky (for locking in parts of the composition)
+- rhythm (for extended rhythm functionality)
+- Chaan-branch (for extracting properties of a piece of music)
+- ppvarga-breadthfirst (for the experiment setup with breadth-first backtracking)
+- ppvarga-depthfirst (for the experiment setup with depth-first backtracking)
+- ppvarga-functional (for the app with working backtracking functionality)
+- rcdewolff (for compositions with multiple instruments in the melody)

 In the following, I will be assuming that you understand the conceptual background of the project, regarding a rudimentary understanding of music theory and the WFC algorithm.